 Overview: Google Keep offers a basic, cross-platform note-taking app that plays well with other Google tools.
-The only downside is its lack of organization features.
+The only downside is its lack of organizational features.

 - Simple.
-Imagine how you use sticky notes, and Keep will make sense to you — you write thoughts down, stick it in a place you’ll remember, then (ideally) transfer it somewhere permanent.
-Keep even looks like a wall of stickies.
+Imagine how you use sticky notes, and Keep will make sense to you.
+You write something on the note, stick it in a place you’ll remember, then (ideally) transfer it somewhere permanent.
+The Google Keep interface even looks like a wall of stickies.

 Overview: Standard Notes takes security seriously and has powerful search features.
 The only downside is its lack of in-app image hosting.

 - Powerful search.
-Custom tags are infinitely nestable, like how Bear lets you tag notes with a “#” and then add tags within that parent tag with a “/”.
-You can also define custom searches based on different search criteria and save them custom searches.
+Custom tags are infinitely nestable, similar to Bear.
+You can also define and save custom searches based on different criteria.

 - Limited image support.
 It can’t host in-app.
-You have to save your images elsewhere before you can save it in the app.
+You have to save your images elsewhere before you can save them in the app.

-Overview: Ulysses is great for both note-taking and writing long-form essays or articles, though it lacks a free version and only works on Apple devices.
+Overview: Ulysses is great for both note-taking and writing long-form essays or articles.
+But it lacks a free version and only works on Apple devices.